Tesha Zohidov: Career

 In 1943, the People's Commissariat of the Uzbek SSR asked the university to conduct a comprehensive survey of a Southeast portion of the Kyzylkum Desert.
 The project, dubbed the "South Kyzylkum Complex Expedition", was led by Yevgeny Korotin (working as a botanist) and Zohidov (working as a zoologist).
 The field work lasted from 15 March to 10 December 1943, and academic literature from the project was first published in 1945, although some works were not published until a decade later.
-Most of his works focused on vertebrates that lived in the dessert areas of the Uzbek SSR, especially in the Karakum Desert.
+Most of his works focused on vertebrates that lived in the desert areas of the Uzbek SSR, especially in the Karakum Desert.

 From 1946 to 1952 he served as deputy director of the Institute of Botany and Zoology of the Academy of Sciences of the Uzbek SSR.
 Meanwhile, he became a professor in 1949.
 In 1952 he became a member of the Academy of Sciences of the Uzbek SSR.
 That year, he became its president, a post he held until 1956.
 He then worked on zoology encyclopedia, for which he was awarded the Beruniy state prize in 1971.

 He died on 21 August 1981 in Tashkent.